Applications of persons regarding processing of their personal data in SIS and VIS

 1) Schengen Information System

-Generally, the purpose of SIS II is to ensure, using information provided through this system, a high level of security within the area of freedom, security and justice of the European Union, including maintenance of public security and public policy and the safeguarding of security in the territories of the Member States and ensure respect of matters falling within the scope of:
+In general, the purpose of the SIS is to ensure, using the information communicated through this system, a high level of security within the area of freedom, security and justice of the Union, including the maintenance of public security and public policy and the safeguarding of security in the territories of the Member States, as well as to ensure the application of the provisions:

-Personal data contained in SIS alerts may be processed for purposes other than those in which those entries were made if it is related to a specific case and justified by the need to prevent an immediate serious public order or public security threat or where it is justified by serious reasons of national security or the need to prevent serious crimes.
+Personal data contained in SIS alerts may be processed for purposes other than those in which those entries were made if it is related to a specific case and justified by the need to prevent an immediate serious public order or public security threat or where it is justified by serious reasons of national security or the need to prevent serious crimes (Article 19 of Regulation 2018/1860, Article 41 par.
+5 of Regulation 2018/1861 and Article 56 par.
+5 of Regulation 2018/1862).

 2) Visa Information System